kids-first/kf-lib-data-ingest/docs/source/tutorial/extract.rst

 http://pandas.pydata.org/pandas-docs/stable/user_guide/io.html

-The example data file contains tab-separated values (hence the filename ending with '.tsv') with a non-standard layout where we need to ignore the first row.
+The example data file contains tab-separated values (hence the filename ending with ".tsv") with a non-standard layout where we need to ignore the first row.
 For demonstration purposes we're also ignoring the first column.

 If the data had had the simplest layout (the column headers being on the first